 Capital funding can be defined as "investment that will increase the value of the asset".
-Capital funding may often be externally sourced primarily from central government and through the Local Transport Plan's (LTP) process, grants, prudential borrowing and developer contributions (Section 106 and 278).
-Capital expenditure for maintenance is generally associated with upgrading and renewal and is used to improve the life of assets by strengthening or replacing them, (e.g. overlaying a carriageway surface).
+Capital funding may often be externally sourced primarily from central government and through the CRSTS process, grants, prudential borrowing, and developer contributions (Section 106 and 278).
+Capital expenditure for maintenance is generally associated with upgrading and renewal and is used to improve the life of assets by strengthening or replacing them, (e.g., overlaying a carriageway surface).